Skip to content

 While asset managers increasingly prefer a cloud-native solution (and there is a shortage of them), there are sometimes good reasons for not choosing a Software-as-a-Service (SaaS) or cloud-native solution!

-Two of the primary reasons are:
+Three of the primary reasons are:

 4A.
 Upgrade cycles can’t be fully controlled by you